Appearance & Reality > The Lord Jesus Christ > Strong and weak

 4 You have not yet resisted to the point of shedding blood in your striving against sin;

-We are encouraged to focus our eyes on the Lord Jesus, and to run the race with endurance.
-Each one has his or her race to run - the race that is set before us - and we should run with endurance.
-It requires strength to persevere in this way.
+The writer to the Hebrews encourages us to focus our eyes on the Lord Jesus, and to run the race with endurance.
+Every believer has his or her race to run – the race that is set before us – and we need strength to run it with endurance.

-The Lord's example is an encouragement to us that we may not grow weary and lose heart.
-How the Lord Jesus went through was a manifestation and demonstration of true strength.
-The one who is truly strong is not easily shaken; he can face and go through all kinds of situations well, steadfast, unshaken in truth and faithfulness to God.
-The Lord Jesus manifested this supremely.
+The Lord’s example of endurance is an encouragement to us not to grow weary and lose heart.
+How He went through the Cross supremely manifested true strength.
+If we are truly strong, we will not be easily shaken.
+We can go through all kinds of situations well, remaining steadfast in the truth and unshaken in faithfulness to God.

-Many may appear and be regarded by the world as strong, powerful and confident.
-In reality, they can be easily shaken, troubled and fearful.
-Even Nebuchadnezzar, the arrogant, tyrannical, powerful ruler of the great Babylonian empire could be fearful.
-When he was exercising power, he appeared very confident and courageous.
-However, he could be troubled and alarmed, and that just by dreams.
+Many may appear strong, powerful and confident, but in reality, they can be easily shaken, troubled and fearful.
+Even Nebuchadnezzar, the arrogant, tyrannical, powerful ruler could be fearful.
+When exercising power, he appeared very confident and courageous.
+However, he could be troubled and alarmed, just by dreams.
 Let us look at his testimony and admission of fear and alarm.

 Daniel 4:1, 4-5